google/bms-toolkit/docs/user-guide.md

 either the `--ora-asm-disks` command line option or the `ORA_ASM_DISKS` environment variable.
 The file path can be relative or fully qualified.
 The file name defaults to `ask_disk_config.json`.
 Alternatively, pass the file content directly as a JSON using `--ora-asm-disks-json` parameter.
-CLI argument overrides file content, if both are present.
+If both are present, `--ora-asm-disks-json` takes precedence.

 The following example shows a properly formatted JSON ASM disk groups configuration file: